Alessandro1809/cms-only-test/README.md

 - **✍️ Rich Text Editing**: TipTap editor with extensive formatting capabilities
 - **📱 Fully Responsive**: Mobile-first design that works seamlessly across all devices
 - **⚡ Performance First**: Server-side rendering with Astro for lightning-fast page loads
-- **🌐 Edge Deployment**: Optimized for Cloudflare Pages with global CDN distribution
+- **🌐 Edge Deployment**: Optimized for Vercel with global edge network
 - **🔌 API-Agnostic**: Works with any RESTful backend API

 ---